vitalvas/cassandra-redis-proxy/readme.md

 ## Cassandra

 Requires a cassandra version 3.0 or higher.
-Also tested with YugabyteDB with the cassandra compatibility layer.

 ### Schema